httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The client MUST NOT perform offset retrieval while the creation ({{upload-creation}}) of or appending ({{upload-appending}}) to the same upload resource is in progress as this can cause the previous request to be terminated by the server as described in {{concurrency}}.

-If the client receives a 2xx successful response with a valid Upload-Offset header field, the client can continue appending representation data to it and/or mark the upload as complete ({{upload-appending}}).
+If the client receives a 2xx successful response with a valid Upload-Offset header field, the client can continue appending representation data to it ({{upload-appending}}).

 If the client receives a 2xx successful response without a valid Upload-Offset header field, a 4xx client error, or 5xx server error response, or if it did not receive a response, the client MAY retry retrieving the offset.